 The Evolution of my Travel Style

-The way in which I travel has evolved a lot over the past five years.
+The way in which I travel has evolved a lot over the past eight years.
 Whereas I used to always choose the cheapest dorm bed in any city, regardless of the ratings, I now avoid dorm rooms in favour of a good night’s sleep.

 The speed in which I travel has slowed down too.
 I used to race through countries, visiting a couple of cities over the space of a few days and then move on.
 I couldn’t keep up this pace forever and travel burnout took hold quickly.
 I now choose to base myself in places for at least a month — both so that I can get to know the place better, and so I have time to cram all my work in.

 I travel with my boyfriend most of the time.
 However, because we both begun our travels alone we recognise the benefits of solo travel.
 Several times a year, we’ll head off to different countries and spend a few weeks meeting new people and getting out of our cosy couple bubble.

 I’m an independent traveller and I’ll almost always opt to explore somewhere myself over taking a tour.
 I don’t accept comped activities or press trips in exchange for a review.
 I pay for all my travels myself, every single aspect, so there’s never any confusion as to whether my opinion has been influenced.
 If I can’t afford to do something, I’ll either work my ass off until I can, or not do it at all.

 The digital nomad lifestyle isn’t as glamorous as it sounds.

 Travelling full-time can be tough on your physical and mental health.
 I don’t have a gym membership and often eat out at restaurants for three meals a day for months on end.
 It can be challenging to stay healthy when you rarely have access to a kitchen.

 Mentally, I miss having a constant set of friends.
 My life is one that’s filled with people, but it’s also all about the goodbyes.
 I crave hanging out with friends who have known me for more than a couple of days.